lifeparticle/Ruby-Cheatsheet/README.md

 Procs
 ============
-A proc is like a block which can be stored in a variable
+A proc is like a block that can be stored in a variable.

 ```ruby
 p = Proc.new { puts "Hello World" }